-If the governor approves the plans, specifications, and estimates authorized by section 1523.01 of the Revised Code, the chief of the division of soil and water resources shall thereupon proceed, as provided in sections 1523.02 to 1523.13 of the Revised Code, to construct the improvements or to make alterations in or to enlarge those already existing, in such manner and form as is shown by such plans and specifications.
+If the governor approves the plans, specifications, and estimates authorized by section 1523.01 of the Revised Code, the chief of the division of water resources shall thereupon proceed, as provided in sections 1523.02 to 1523.13 of the Revised Code, to construct the improvements or to make alterations in or to enlarge those already existing, in such manner and form as is shown by such plans and specifications.
 In order to provide the funds for such construction, alteration, or enlargement, the chief shall issue and sell bonds of the state, not in excess of the estimated cost of such improvements.
 The bonds shall be issued in denominations of not less than one hundred dollars payable as a whole or in series on or before fifty years from the date thereof, with interest not to exceed the rate provided in section 9.95 of the Revised Code, payable either annually or semiannually.

 The bonds shall show on their face the purpose for which issued and shall create no liability upon or be considered an indebtedness of the state, but both the principal and interest shall be paid solely out of the proceeds arising from the improvements constructed, altered, or enlarged by the chief, or from the proceeds of the sale or foreclosure of the lien securing the bonds on such improvement or such part thereof as is constructed from the money realized from the sale of the bonds.